stride3d/stride-docs/en/manual/particles/tutorials/custom-particles.md

     ref Vector3 spaceTranslation, ref Quaternion spaceRotation, float spaceScale, ParticleSorter sorter)
 ```

 This method is called when it needs our shape builder to iterate over all particles and build the shape.
-The @'SiliconStudio.Xenko.Particles.VertexLayouts.ParticleVertexBuilder' is the wrapper around our vertex stream.
+The @'Xenko.Particles.VertexLayouts.ParticleVertexBuilder' is the wrapper around our vertex stream.
 We'll use it to write out the vertex data for the particles.

 `inverseViewX` and `inverseViewY` are unit vectors in camera space passed down to the shape builder if we need to generate camera-facing shapes.